PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   * ``serverID=""``: str - Set the Server Identity field.
   * ``ipEncryptKey=""``: str - A key, that can be generated via the :func:`makeIPCipherKey` function, to encrypt the IP address of the requestor for anonymization purposes.
 The encryption is done using ipcrypt for IPv4 and a 128-bit AES ECB operation for IPv6.

+.. function:: SetAdditionalProxyProtocolValueAction(type, value)

+  .. versionadded:: 1.6.0

+  Add a Proxy-Protocol Type-Length value to be sent to the server along with this query.
+It does not replace any existing value with the same type but adds a new value.
+  Be careful that Proxy Protocol values are sent once at the beginning of the TCP connection for TCP and DoT queries.
+  That means that values received on an incoming TCP connection will be inherited by subsequent queries received over the same incoming TCP connection, if any, but values set to a query will not be inherited by subsequent queries.
+  Subsequent rules are processed after this action.

+  :param int type: The type of the value to send, ranging from 0 to 255 (both included)
+  :param str value: The binary-safe value

+.. function:: SetDisableECSAction()

+  .. versionadded:: 1.6.0

+  Disable the sending of ECS to the backend.
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`DisableECSAction` before 1.6.0.

+.. function:: SetDisableValidationAction()

+  .. versionadded:: 1.6.0

+  Set the CD bit in the query and let it go through.
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`DisableValidationAction` before 1.6.0.

 .. function:: SetECSAction(v4 [, v6])

   .. versionadded:: 1.3.1